• Free shipping on all orders

 Learn more »

 Have you ever peered into your bearded dragon’s cage and wondered, “Hey, can my bearded dragon munch on maggots?”
 If so, you’re not alone!
 This question pops up quite a bit among reptile pet parents.
-The answer?
 Sure, your bearded dragon can snack on maggots, but it’s not as straightforward as it seems.

 As the saying goes, variety is the spice of life.
 That is equally true for bearded dragons as it is for us!
 Maggots should only form a part of their well-rounded diet, alongside a diverse mix of insects, fruits, and veggies.